ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week5.md

 Time to catch up ⏱️ or do extra work ⭐

 ## Wednesday 17, august 2022
-1. [ ] Learn about FP vs OOP
+1. [x] Learn about FP vs OOP
+Notes:
+Functional Programming:
+* Functions only: A way we can solve a problem.
+We have pure functions.
+* No Side Effects: Events that happen within limited scope.
+Bugs minimized.
+* Fixed control Flow: Mapping input and output.

+One kind of functions works with variables defined.
+The other one, has none of those variables defined.

+Object Oriented Programming.
+* Class: abstract blue print with attributes and methods
+* Objects can pass different data while still having same or different attributes.
+* Methods can change (update) the state of an object.

-2. [ ] Learn about Fundamental Concepts of Object Oriented Programming
+3. [ ] Learn about Fundamental Concepts of Object Oriented Programming
-3. [ ] Read bout OOP
+4. [ ] Read bout OOP

 ## Thursday 18, august 2022
 4. [ ] Get started with TypeScript guided exercise, using Typescript